Barabar Caves: Technology

 Polished stone ax, India, 2800-1500 BCE.

 According to Gupta, the methods used in polishing the stone surfaces could have a local origin, citing the existence of various highly polished stone tools found in the area dating from much earlier times, in the Neolithic era.
 There is, however, no trace of evolution from these Neolithic objects to the polished stone architecture of many centuries later, and the Barabar caves are essentially a sudden technological break with no local history, suggesting the import of these techniques from another culture.
 Nor are there any known examples of stone architecture in India before the Maurya period.
 According to Gupta, the Son Bhandar Caves could be such an intermediate step, although relatively unique, and subject to questioning its chronology, since it is generally dated to the 2nd-4th centuries of our era.

-Laser scans carried out in 2022 revealed a high degree of precision craftsmanship.

 Inscriptions by Ashoka (circa 250 BCE)

-Dedicatory inscription of Ashoka in Visvakarma/Viswamitra cave, Barabar.
+Dedicatory inscription of Ashoka in Visvakarma/Viswamitra Cave, Barabar.
 The word "Ajivikas" (𑀆𑀤𑀻𑀯𑀺𑀓𑁂𑀳𑀺, Ādīvikehi) at the end of the inscription was later attacked with the burin, at a time when the Brahmi script was still understood, i.e. before the 5th century, but is still readable.
 The Brahmi script inscription reads: "By King Priyadarsin, in the 12th year of his reign, this cave of Khalatika Mountain was offered to the Ajivikas."

 The Ashoka inscriptions of the Barabar Caves were engraved during the 12th and 19th years of Ashoka's reign (about 258 BCE and 251 BCE respectively, based on a coronation date of 269 BCE), for the dedication of several caves to the sect of the Ajivikas, a sect of sramanas which flourished at the same time as Buddhism and Jainism.
 The words "Ajivikas" were later attacked with a chisel, probably by religious rivals, at a time when the Brahmi script was still understood (probably before the 5th century CE).
 However, the original inscriptions being deep, they remain easily decipherable.

 The Ashoka inscriptions in the Barabar Caves are part of Ashoka's "Minor Rock Edicts", and appear in the three caves named Sudama, Visvakarma and Karna Chopar.
 Lomas Rishi, meanwhile, has no Ashoka inscription (only an inscription of Anantavarman above the entrance, 5-6th century CE), perhaps because she was never completed due to structural rock slide problems.